Museum floor plan

 Codd-neck bottle c. early 1900s

 Codd bottles were invented in 1872 to keep fizzy drinks fizzy.
-The tops were sealed with a glass marble (below).
+The tops were sealed with a glass marble visible in the photo above and below.
 Their popularity did not last long after the invention of the metal bottle cap.

 This bottle was made in Barnsley, and sold by William & son, Leicester.